mantidproject/mantid/docs/source/concepts/calibration/TubeCalibrationExamples.rst

 ##############################

 MERLIN instruments are loaded with already calibrated values.
-The calibration works nicelly with these files, but if you want to see the uncalibrated file you can do it.
+The calibration works nicely with these files, but if you want to see the uncalibrated file you can do it.
 Look at :ref:`How to reset detectors calibration <How_to_reset_detectors_calibration>`.